NSB Logo David Suzuki David Suzuki

 Award-Winning Scientist, Environmentalist & Broadcaster

 Dr. David Suzuki, Co-founder of the David Suzuki Foundation, is an award-winning scientist, environmentalist and broadcaster.
+David has made it his life’s work to help humanity understand, appreciate, respect and protect nature.
 He is renowned for his radio and television programs that explain the complexities of the natural sciences in a compelling, easily understood way.

 Keynote Speeches